Manqoba-123/pythonprac/README.md

 ## Tasks

-as we all programmers start from zero to count, first task is to create branches.
+as we all know programmers start from zero to count, first task is to create branches.
 - A branch is checked as follows
 ````bash
 ~# git branch